 The Juvederm family of products is made of hyaluronic acid, a naturally-occurring substance in normal skin.
-There are currently three types of Juvederm available in the US.
+There are currently five types of Juvederm available in the US.
 They vary from one another in terms of how they’re processed, which results in different characteristics once they’re injected.
-Juvederm Ultra is used more superficially to address wrinkles directly.
-It can also be used to augment the lips.
+Juvederm Volbella is the least plumping of the products, perfect for filling in the superficial lines seen around the lips.
+It can also be injected into the lips for a very subtle augmentation.
+Juvederm Ultra is also used superficially to address wrinkles directly.
+It can be used to augment the lips as well.
+Juvederm Vollure is similar to Ultra, however its results last slightly longer.
 Juvederm Ultra Plus is placed a little deeper and is typically used to address a hollow area.
-Juvederm Voluma is the most plumping of the products and is intended to add fullness to an area of volume loss, such as the cheeks.
+Juvederm Voluma is the most plumping of the products and is intended to add fullness to an area of volume loss, such as the cheeks or to add structure to the chin.
 All of these products are injected in the office with typically only mild discomfort.
 Following the procedure, there is typically mild swelling for 24 – 48 hours and some bruising can occur.
 The results may last 9 months to 2 years, depending on the product used.

 Belotero is another hyaluronic acid filler that is thinner than the Juvederm family of products.
 It can be used to address very superficial fine lines and works nicely in the tear trough, which is a groove along the inner aspect of the lower eyelid.
 In fine lines, the results last about 6 months, though in the tear trough the results can be longer-lived.